 - 5. This QWBA concerns the circumstances in which the sale of a lifestyle block is excluded from the bright-line test.
 It considers the farmland and main home exclusions as these are the most relevant exclusions in this context.
 This QWBA does not discuss the business premises exclusion.
-For information on the business premises exclusion, see QB xx/xx: When does the business premises exclusion to the bright-line test apply? - 6.
-In this QWBA it is assumed: - there was a dwelling on the land that was the seller's main home; - none of the other land sale rules in ss CB 6 to CB 12 of the Income Tax Act 2007 apply to the sale of the land; and - none of the exceptions to the main home exclusion apply (see [40]). - 7.
-Additionally, for simplicity this QWBA assumes the person disposing of the land is not the trustee of a trust. - 8.
-Figure | Hoahoa 1 on page 3 summarises the main steps for determining whether the bright-line test applies to the sale of a lifestyle block.
-These steps address whether the land is farmland and whether the main home exclusion applies.
-The flowchart assumes the lifestyle block is residential land if it is not farmland.
-If, applying the flowchart, the result is that the main home exclusion applies, you will still need to consider whether any of the exceptions to the main home exclusion apply.
-For a discussion of these exclusions, see QB yy/yy: When do I have a "regular pattern" of transactions that means I cannot use exclusions from the land sale rules for my residence or for my main home?
+For information on the business premises exclusion, see QB 25/14: When does the business premises exclusion to the bright-line test apply? - 6.
+In this QWBA it is assumed: - there was a dwelling on the land that was the seller's main home; - none of the other land sale rules in ss CB 6 to CB 12 of the Income Tax Act 2007 apply to the sale of the land;2 and - none of the exceptions to the main home exclusion apply (see [40]).

-&lt;sup>1 This is because the bright-line test potentially applies only where the sale is not taxed under any of the other land sale rules.
+2 This is because the bright-line test potentially applies only where the sale is not taxed under any of the other land sale rules.